hectorredx/GTAV-Tunables/README.md

 # 3. start the script
 npm start

-# 4. Checkout the decrypted tunables file "tunables.json" in the output directory
+# 4. Checkout the decrypted tunables files in the output directory
 ```